 At Brooks, we aim to reduce the impact that our running gear has on the planet.
 To do this, we’ve created our sustainable consumption strategy in support of the United Nations Sustainable Development Goal #12: Responsible Consumption & Production.
-We take a holistic approach, managing the impact of our products on the planet across their lifecycles, from raw materials all the way through to product use and end of life.
-We’ve identified key interventions to address that impact: we will minimize our reliance on non-renewable resources and use more sustainable materials in our product, minimize material waste generated through product manufacturing, move toward a fully circular product model, and take responsibility for our product after its usable life, so that it won’t end up in landfills.
+We take a holistic approach, managing the impact of our products on the planet across their lifecycles, from raw materials all the way through to product use and end-of-life.
+We’ve identified key interventions to address that impact: we will minimize our reliance on non-renewable resources and use more sustainable materials in our product, minimize material waste generated during manufacturing, introduce a fully circular product and take responsibility for our product after its usable life.

-We must replace conventional raw materials used in our products, such as polyester (PET) and ethylene-vinyl acetate (EVA), with recycled and bio-based alternatives.
-The change is critical to decouple our products from non-renewable finite resources that have a large environmental impact.
+We must replace conventional raw materials used in our product, such as polyester (PET) and ethylene-vinyl acetate (EVA), with recycled and bio-based alternatives.
+The change is critical to decouple our product from non-renewable finite resources that have a large environmental impact.
 Non-renewable resources will eventually become scarce, creating a risk to the future prosperity of our business.

-Raw materials account for approximately 17% of our total carbon emissions, so sourcing recycled and bio-based raw materials — which have lower carbon emissions — will support our climate action commitment to reduce carbon emissions.
-Furthermore, sourcing recycled and bio-based raw materials supports our wider planet commitments, including the elimination of manufacturing waste to landfill or incineration, and our transition to circular products.
+Raw materials account for approximately 17% of our total greenhouse gas (GHG) footprint, so sourcing recycled and bio-based raw materials — which result in lower GHG emissions — will support our efforts to reduce our impact on climate change.
+Furthermore, sourcing recycled and bio-based raw materials supports our wider planet targets, including eliminating footwear manufacturing material waste sent to landfill or incineration and our transition to circular product.